Smartavia: Partnership with NordStar

-In March 2011, Aeroflot sold the airline to Norilsk Nickel for a reported US$7 million.
-On December 1, 2011, Norilsk Nickel reported that Nordavia is to be merged in Taimyr Air Company.
-However, the Federal Antimonopoly Service blocked the merge of Nordavia with Taimyr Air Company, and Nordavia was ultimately sold to Sergey Kuznetsov, the owner of Red Wings Airlines, in March 2016.
+In June 2011, Aeroflot sold the airline to Norilsk Nickel for a US$235 million, but it only costed net $7 million, due to assumption of company's debt.
+On December 1, 2011, Norilsk Nickel reported that Nordavia was to be merged in Taimyr Air Company.
+However, the Federal Antimonopoly Service blocked the merger of Nordavia with Taimyr Air Company, and Nordavia was ultimately sold to Sergey Kuznetsov, the owner of Red Wings Airlines, in March 2016.

 Partnership with Red Wings Airlines

 To increase business power, Red Wings Airlines and Nordavia decided to merge.
 In April 2017, under Red Wings' ownership, it was announced that the airline would change its name to SmartAvia from Q3 2017.
 In addition to the new brand, the airline planned to also introduce a new livery, still in Nordavia's colors (blue, orange, gray) but with a design that moves away from its Aeroflot ancestry.
 The new branding was planned to debut on the airline's Airbus A320-200 aircraft, however these aircraft were instead delivered to Red Wings after the airline decided to continue using its Boeing 737 aircraft, accepting its first Boeing 737-700 in May 2018, by then still retaining its Nordavia name and brand identity.
+On 20 March 2019, it was announced that the merging of Nordavia with Red Wings airlines was canceled.

 Restructuring to Smartavia

-On 20 March 2019, it was announced that the merging of Nordavia with Red Wings airlines was canceled.
-Instead, the airline is renamed to Smartavia, as part of re-branding.
-The airline will operate the aircraft under Nordavia brand until the end of 2019.
-The first aircraft with Smartavia livery arrived in April 2019.

-By 2021, the airline retired all of its Boeing 737-500 and in April 2021, the airline began their replacement with new Airbus A320neo, officially announcing the end of two-year re-branding from Nordavia to Smartavia and becoming a low-cost carrier.
+Following the cancellation, the airline was re-branded to Smartavia.
+The first aircraft of the new livery arrived in April 2019, with all existing getting replaced by the end of the year.
+By 2021, the airline had retired all of its Boeing 737-500s, and in April 2021, the airline began their replacement with new Airbus A320neos, officially completing the re-branding into Smartavia and announcing itself as a low-cost carrier.

-On 28 May 2021, during a press-conference held in Kaliningrad, with presenting new Airbus A320neo, previously used by Mexican carrier Interjet, the airline announced the massive order expansion by 40 new Airbus aircraft and plans to phase out all Boeing 737 aircraft by 2023 and since then to operate only Airbus aircraft.
-In case of plan success, the airline will purchase Airbus A321neo by 2024.
+On 28 May 2021, during a press conference held in Kaliningrad, with the presentation of new Airbus A320neos previously operated by Mexican carrier Interjet, the airline announced a massive order expansion of 40 new Airbus aircraft and plans to phase out all Boeing 737 aircraft by 2023 and only operate Airbus aircraft from then on.
+If the plan were to succeed, the airline was to purchase Airbus A321neos by 2024.

-On 16 September 2021, the airline announced its base expansion plans: by Spring 2022, the airline plans to open its new hub at Moscow-Sheremetyevo, as well as to open bases in Kaliningrad, Murmansk, Samara and Sochi.
+On 16 September 2021, the airline announced its base expansion plans: by spring 2022, the airline planned to open its new hub at Moscow-Sheremetyevo, as well as to open bases in Kaliningrad, Murmansk, Samara and Sochi.